SuchitraYadav/Time-series-forecasting-for-stock-prediction-using-ARIMA-and-SARIMA/README.md

 ### Differencing

 Differencing is a technique to transform a non-stationary time series into a stationary one.
 It involves subtracting the current value of the series from the previous one, or from a lagged value.
 Differencing can remove trends and seasonal patterns from the data, making it more stationary.

+### Interpreting ACF and PACF
+The autocorrelation analysis helps in detecting hidden patterns and seasonality and in checking for randomness.
+The autocorrelation analysis helps to identify the AR(p) and MA(q) parameters for the ARIMA model.

+#### PACF
+A partial autocorrelation is a summary of the relationship between an observation in a time series with observations at prior time steps with the relationships of intervening observations removed.

+#### ACF
+The correlation of the time series observations is calculated with values of the same series at previous times autocorrelation.